-This past year, I’ve been getting to know Landis and his parents, Amanda and Jeremy.
-They have invited me into their lives and trusted me to tell their story.
-I’ve visited their home in Elizabeth, Indiana to do some preliminary filming.
+I have spent the past several years getting to know Landis and mother, Amanda.
+They have invited me and my camera into their lives and trusted me to tell their story.
+I’ve made countless visits to their home in Elizabeth, Indiana.
 We’ve traveled together to Chicago to talk to a prosthetics expert.
-We’ve hung out with Landis’s heroes, the New York Yankees and we’ve played baseball… a lot of baseball.
+We’ve hung out with Landis’s heroes, the New York Yankees.
+And we’ve played baseball… a lot of baseball.

-Most importantly, we have partnered with Challenged Athletes Foundation.
-Since 1997, this incredible organization has awarded thousands of grants to limb deficient athletes all over the world and with their help, Landis has a shot to pursue his dreams and help countless others along the way.
+A critical part of this story has been our partnership with the Challenged Athletes Foundation (CAF).
+Since 1997, this incredible organization has awarded thousands of grants to limb-deficient athletes all over the world.
+The footage I’ve shot over the past year makes the impact of high-quality prosthetics plain as day, and with the help of CAF, Landis has a shot to pursue his dreams with the best gear possible, and help countless others along the way.

 Landis and his family have shown me the true meaning of strength, heart, faith and sheer will.
-Their story is extraordinary, and I’m lucky to get to be the one to share it with the world.
+I’m lucky and privileged to be the one to share this extraordinary story with the world.

 And I cannot wait for you all to see it.